Mumbai Trans Harbour Link: Construction

-Construction of the MTHL began in April 2018 with engineers collecting soil samples for soil testing at each location where piers will be built in Nhava Sheva.
-MMRDA Metropolitan Commissioner R. A. Rajeev stated on 28 October 2018 that about 9% of the project work had been completed.
+The MMRDA estimated that the construction work would generate 115,419 man-months of employment.
+Over 14,000 workers were involved throughout the construction of the MTHL.
+Contractors worked round-the-clock in three 8-hour shifts.
+Expert consultants from 10 different countries including Brazil, Denmark, Japan, South Korea, Switzerland, the United Kingdom, the United States, and some Middle Eastern astern countries were involved in various aspects of the project.
+Prime Minister Narendra Modi laid the foundation stone for the project on 24 December 2016.
+Construction of the MTHL began on 24 April 2018, with engineers collecting soil samples for soil testing at each location, where piers will be built in Nhava Sheva.
+The then MMRDA Metropolitan Commissioner, R. A. Rajeev, stated on 28 October 2018 that about 9% of the project work had been completed.
 The first pier of the MTHL was built at Sewri on 18 May 2019.
 The MMRDA stated that it had begun pre-segment casting work, a precursor to the superstructure for bridge deck construction, on 7 August.
 Each segment of the viaduct weighs 75 tonnes with dimensions 14.8m x 3.32m x 3.85m.
-Over 10,000 such segments will be cast.
-The segments are built at two precast segment yards, one on the Mumbai side and another on the Navi Mumbai side.
-The first segment will be erected on the Sewri side about 6 km into the sea.
+Over 10,000 such segments have been cast.
+The segments were built at two precast segment yards, one on the Mumbai side and another on the Navi Mumbai side.
+The first segment was erected on the Sewri side about 6 km into the sea.
 MMRDA officials announced the completion of the pre-casting work on 9 August.
 Officials also stated that they had completed the construction of 270 permanent piles, of which 177 were in the sea.
 The agency had also completed the construction of a 2 km long temporary access bridge.